billardesign/360-Unity/README.md

 the next step is to move the red vertical bar on the animation window to the next point you will want the camera to be and then press the keyframe button one again you will then need to change properties of the camera to where you want it to be (i.e. position, rotation etc) which will automatically record them to the keyframe that you previously selected.
+Unity have their own set of tutorials for the animation tool [(click here)](https://unity3d.com/learn/tutorials/topics/animation/animation-view?playlist=17099).
 ## Creating a In-Game TV
 To create a in-game TV you first need the video you wish to broadcast in MP4 format and it will also need to be imported into the assets folder, after this is done begin the process by first creating a game object that will represent the screen of the TV or you can import a TV asset that you created or that you have taken from another source.